Trey Parker: That's My Bush! (2000–2001)

-In 2000, Parker and Stone began plotting a television sitcom starring the winner of the 2000 presidential election.
-The duo were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al. Parker said the producers did not want to make fun of politics: the main goal was to parody sitcom tropes, such as a lovable main character, the sassy maid, and the wacky neighbor.
+In 2000, Parker and Stone began plotting a sitcom centered on the winner of the 2000 presidential election.
+They were "95 percent sure" that Democratic candidate Al Gore would win, and tentatively titled the show Everybody Loves Al. Parker said they did not want to parody politics; the goal was to send up sitcom tropes, such as a lovable main character, the sassy maid and the wacky neighbor.
 They threw a party the night of the election with the writers, with intentions to begin writing the following Monday and shooting the show in January 2001 with the inauguration.
-With the confusion of whom the President would be, the show's production was pushed back.
+With the uncertainty about the election results, the show's production was pushed back.
 The show was filmed at Sony Pictures Studios, and was the first time Parker and Stone shot a show on a production lot.
+It starred Timothy Bottoms as a fictionalized Bush.

-Although That's My Bush!, which ran between April and May 2001, received a fair amount of publicity and critical notice, according to Stone and Parker, the cost per episode was too high, "about $1 million an episode."
+Although That's My Bush!, which ran between April and May 2001, received a fair amount of publicity and critical notice, per Parker and Stone, the production cost was too expensive, "about $1 million an episode."
 Comedy Central officially cancelled the series in August 2001 as a cost-cutting move; Stone was quoted as saying "A super-expensive show on a small cable network...the economics of it were just not going to work."
 Comedy Central continued the show in reruns, considering it a creative and critical success.
-Parker believed the show would not have survived after the September 11 attacks anyway, and Stone agreed, saying the show would not "play well".
-During this time, the duo also signed a deal with Shockwave.com to produce 39 animated online shorts, in which they would retain full artistic control; the result, Princess, was rejected after only two episodes.
+Parker believed the show would not have survived after the September 11 attacks anyway, and Stone agreed, saying it would not "play well".

 Team America (2002–2004)

-In 2002, the duo began working on Team America: World Police, a satire of big-budget action films and their associated clichés and stereotypes, with particular humorous emphasis on the global implications of the politics of the United States.
-The film was inspired by the 1960s British marionette series, Thunderbirds.
+In 2002, the duo began working on Team America: World Police, a satire of big-budget action films and the war on terror.
+It was inspired by the 1960s British marionette series, Thunderbirds.

-Starring puppets, Team America was produced using a crew of about 200 people, which sometimes required four people at a time to manipulate a marionette.
-Although the filmmakers hired three dozen highly skilled marionette operators, execution of some very simple acts by the marionettes proved to be very difficult, with a simple shot such as a character drinking taking a half-day to complete successfully.
-The deadline for the film's completion took a toll on both filmmakers, as did various difficulties in working with puppets, with Stone, who described the film as "the worst time of [my] life", resorting to coffee to work 20-hour days and sleeping pills to go to bed.
-The film was barely completed in time for its October release date, but reviews were positive and the film made a modest sum at the box office.
+Team America was produced using a crew of about 200 people, including three dozen highly skilled marionette operators.
+Execution of very simple acts by the marionettes proved very difficult, with a simple shot such as a character drinking taking a half-day to complete successfully.
+The film was barely completed in time for its October release date, but reviews were positive and it made a modest sum at the box office.
+Sondheim sent Parker a second letter, revealing that he voted for Team America for Best Picture.
+Sondheim signed off, "Would you ever be interested in writing a stage musical with an old traditionalist, namely me?"